 This award is named after Admiral Russell R. Waesche who, while serving as Commandant, established the Coast Guard Reserve to bolster readiness during World War II.
 The award is presented to units that are judged to be most supportive of a totally integrated Coast Guard military force as demonstrated by its effective use and support of the Reserve Component during the previous fiscal year.

-Congratulations to the Ninth Coast Guard District!
+Congratulations to the Fourteenth Coast Guard District!

-Congratulations to the U.S. Coast Guard Director of Operational Logistics!
+Congratulations to the Seventh Coast Guard District!